 back

-Side Slip (AKA lateral velocity) and numerical integration
+Side Slip (AKA lateral velocity)

-There is a lateral acceleration required to follow a curve = V*V/R,
+Lateral acceleration required to follow a curve = V*V/R,

-where V is speed and R is curve's radius
+where V is speed and R is curve's radius,

 and then there is lateral acceleration actually currently being developed.

-Some call the difference "side slip rate",
+Some call that difference "side slip rate", as calculated by

 which integrated over time yields "lateral velocity".

-Numerical integration is problematic in that errors can accumulate.
+in that errors can accumulate.

 Most traditional numerical integration techniques fail for near real time,